LasseRosenow/riot-runtime-config/README.md

 Note these functions don't interact with the SF, so configuration changes are not reflected in the non-volatile storage devices unless `registry_store_save` is called (see [Load and save configurations](#load-and-save-configurations-fromto-storage))

 The following diagrams show the process of each function.
-It's assumed there are 2 CS registered in the RIOT Registry: a *cord* configuration group with a Resource Directory Server IP Address (`rd_ip_addr`) that is inside the *sys* root group and a *config* configuration group that is inside the *app* root group and has a `foo` configuration parameter.
+It's assumed there are 2 CS registered in the RIOT Registry: a *cord* configuration schema with a `rd_ip_addr` configuration parameter that is inside the *sys* root group and a *config* configuration schema that is inside the *app* root group and has a `foo` configuration parameter.
-A registry path usually consists of integers, but the diagrams below use strings instead just for demonstration purposes only.
+A registry path usually consists of integers, but the diagrams below uses strings instead just for demonstration purposes only.

 #### Behavioral flow of the `get` function